-Largely neglected during the recent Caribbean tourism expansions of the last few decades, this quiet and laid-back island is supported by small-scale commercial fishing.
+Largely neglected during the recent Caribbean tourism expansions of the last few decades, this quiet and laid-back island is supported by small-scale commercial fishing and boutique tourism.

 South Caicos may not be the right destination for everyone.
 The extravagant nightlife, crowded beaches, and bustle of other Caribbean destinations is traded for a unique Hemingwayesque experience.
-Water sports businesses are few, accommodation options are limited, there’s nary a gift shop in sight, and the beaches aren’t quite up to the standard of the other main islands in the Turks and Caicos.
-However, for those who want to experience the old Caribbean while it still exists, the Big South offers a truly unique vacation.
+Water sports businesses are few, there are only three resorts on the island, and there’s no luxury shopping or casinos.
+However, for those who want to experience the Old Caribbean while it still exists, the Big South offers a truly unique vacation opportunity.

 As a small island, South Caicos offers limited accommodation choices.

 The luxury East Bay Resort offers 86 beautiful suites, a wide range of amenities, onsite gourmet dining, a spa, and, importantly, a scenic beachfront location.

 Boasting of one of the finest vistas in the Turks and Caicos, the Ocean and Beach Hotel is found a little closer to the town of Cockburn Harbour on an oceanfront bluff.

 A few homestay lodging and vacation rentals are available at times on South Caicos, however, the selection isn’t extensive.
 Booking typically takes place directly with the accommodation’s owner.

 All-inclusive packages and travel deals, including dining, are available from both of the island’s resorts.
 In addition to the restaurants at the accommodations, a single small café, favoured by locals, is found in town.

 A bit more weather-beaten than the brilliant white sand coasts of Providenciales, Grand Turk, and Middle Caicos, the beaches of South Caicos are beautiful nevertheless.